plojyon/resolwe-bio-py/docs/start.rst

-   If you use macOS, be aware that the version of `Python shipped with the system doesn't support TLSv1.2`_, which is required for connecting to any Resolwe server (and probably others).
+   If you use macOS, be aware that the version of `Python shipped with the system doesn't support TLSv1.2`_, which is required for connecting to any Genialis platform (and probably others).
 To solve the issue, install the latest version of Python 2.7 or Python 3 `via the official installer from Python.org`_ or `with Homebrew`_.